nikhilvishwa7/AutoDelete/README.md

 6. `TIME` : Time Duration for deletion

 #
-- In [Main](https://github.com/Arun-TG/AutoDelete/tree/main) Branch UserBot will delete all message of Users.
+- In [Main](https://github.com/Arun-TG/AutoDelete/tree/main) Branch UserBot will delete all message of Users & Bots.
-- If you want to delete Messages Sent By Users Only Deploy [Bot-Only](https://github.com/Arun-TG/AutoDelete/tree/Bot-Only) Branch
+- If you want to delete Messages Sent By Users Only Deploy [Second](https://github.com/Arun-TG/AutoDelete/tree/Second) Branch

 # Credits
 - [Pyrogram](https://github.com/pyrogram/pyrogram)